|

-I MAKE no apology for publicising a new book now on sale in the town - simply because I had something to do with it!
+sale in the town - simply because I had something to do with them!
+[Copies are

-I am one of the contributors and one of
+first of the books and one of

-the people involved in its production.
+the people involved in the production of them both.
 I

-checked the articles from the 34 other writers in a sub-editing role
+checked the articles from the other writers in a sub-editing role

 (checking for grammatical or spelling mistakes, etc).
-Like

 myself, the contributors wrote about themselves but from the point of view of